cdsapp/general_tools/PACS/readme.md

 - texts in the SUMMARY with hits are highlighted yellow
 - a window in PACS can strip lemmata from results sentences

-### PACS currently exists in two versions:
+### PACS currently exists in three versions:
-- PACS_unpackaged should work on a variety of machines (has been tested on Macs with x64 architecture)
 - PACS_arm64 is a package that runs on Macs with arm64.
+- PACS_unpackaged should work on a variety of machines, but is difficult to install
+- PACS_lite requires a bit more clicking to operate, but should work on a variety of machines (has been tested on Macs with x64 architecture)

 To determine your architecture, open Terminal and enter `uname -m`